 Delayed-onset vomiting.
 This develops more than 24 hours after treatment.

 Anticipatory nausea and vomiting.
 These are learned from previous experiences with vomiting.
 As you prepare for the next dose of chemotherapy, you may anticipate that nausea and vomiting will occur as it did previously, which triggers the actual reflex.

 Breakthrough vomiting.
 This occurs despite treatment to prevent it.
 It requires additional treatment.

 Refractory vomiting.
-This occurs after one or more antinausea treatments--essentially you?re no longer responding to antinausea therapies.
+This occurs after one or more antinausea treatments — essentially you’re no longer responding to those antinausea therapies.

 To help prevent nausea, take these actions.
 Most nausea can be prevented:

 Ask your doctor about getting a prescription medicine to control nausea and vomiting.
 Then make sure you take it as directed.
 If you are vomiting so much that you cannot take the medicine, call your doctor or nurse.

 If you experience nausea and vomiting even though you are taking your medicine, call your doctor or nurse.
 Your medicine can be changed or new medicines can be added.